Run the pilot.

 • Below $5M · credible path found Operator pays nothing for the first pass.
 Twin-3 may fund one agreed diagnostic expansion under written scope.

-Four conversations your control room has at 3 AM.
+Four conversations your control room has.

 Between a vendor guess and a verified answer sits an audited evidence layer.